wongcyrus/awslambdamavenbuild/README.md

-# awslambdamavenbuild
+# AWS Lambda Maven Build
-It is a project template that use AWS Lambda Java 8 run-time to run maven build, which can act as serverless build server for JAVA.
+It is a POC project template that use AWS Lambda Java 8 run-time to run maven build, which can act as server-less build server for JAVA.